 The Lincoln Museum, in the heart of downtown Washington, D.C, is housed in the old Ford's Theater, where President Lincoln was assassinated.
-Its history may begin with Osborn Hamline Ingham Oldroyd, of Ohio, an admirer of Abraham Lincoln.
+Its history may begin with Osborn Hamline Ingham Oldroyd of Ohio, an admirer of Abraham Lincoln.
 In his eighteenth year, during Lincoln's first campaign for the Presidency, Oldroyd was inspired by a little book, "The Life, Speeches, and Public Services of Abraham Lincoln."
-He was eager to learn more of this man who could reach such heights with no more than six months' schooling.
+He was eager to learn more about this man who could reach such heights with no more than a year of schooling.

 At the beginning of the Civil War, Oldroyd was one of the first to enlist when Company E, 20th Ohio Infantry, was organized in his neighborhood.
 He spent nearly four years in defense of the Union, upholding the principles of his hero.
-At the age of 22, after his discharge from the Army, he determined to devote his life to the pursuit of knowledge about this great man.
+At the age of 22, after his discharge from the Army, Oldroyd determined to devote his life to the pursuit of knowledge about this great man.
 With unfailing devotion, he gathered pictures, speeches, newspaper articles, books, furniture, and other Lincoln mementos that he could obtain by gift or purchase.
-He sustained himself and his family by selling some of the relics he collected.
+He sustained himself and his family by selling some of his collected relics.

 |Osborn Hamline Ingham Oldroyd, date unknown.|